naftalic/ddmif/lp_and_simplex.md

 \end{aligned}
 $$

+The Gurobi output also shows the sensitivity analysis results for the problem:

-That is, the cost coefficients, $\mathbf c = (c_1, c_2)$, have values 40 and 50, and the ranges in which they are allowed to change without affecting the optimal $x^*$ are $(25, 66.667)$ and $(25, 66.667)$.
-Similarly, the RHS constraints, $\mathbf b = (b_1, b_2)$, have values of 40 and 120 and can change to within the values $(30, 80)$ and $(60, 160)$ without affecting the optimal solution mix.
-Also, the shadow prices of the RHS constraints are 16 and 6, and there is no slack.
+* The cost coefficients, $c_1$ and $c_2$, have values of 40 and 50, respectively.
+The ranges in which they are allowed to change without affecting the optimal solution are $(25, 66.667)$ and $(25, 66.667)$, respectively.
+* The right-hand side values of the constraints, $b_1$ and $b_2$, have values of 40 and 120, respectively.
+They can change to within the values $(30, 80)$ and $(60, 160)$, respectively, without affecting the optimal solution mix.
+* The shadow prices of the constraints are 16 and 6 for $b_1$ and $b_2$, respectively.
+* There is no slack in either constraint.

-**Is it possible to infer the optimal $z$ or at least bound its value without solving the LP model?**
+**Can we infer the optimal value of $z$, or at least bound its value, without solving the LP model?**

-The above objective is $40𝑥_1 + 50𝑥_2$ can be bounded using the first constraint and the fact that both decision variables are non-negative
+One way to do this is by using the first constraint and the fact that both decision variables are non-negative.
+The objective function is $40𝑥_1 + 50𝑥_2$, which can be bounded as follows:

 $$
 40𝑥_1 + 50𝑥_2<=40\times(x_1 + 2𝑥_2)=40x_1 + 80𝑥_2\le 1600.
 $$

-Can we do better?

-Let's use the second constraint,
+Therefore, the optimal value of $z$ must be less than or equal to 1600.

+Is it possible to obtain a tighter bound on the optimal value of $z$?
+We can use the second constraint to derive another bound:

 $$
 40𝑥_1 + 50𝑥_2<=50/3\times(4𝑥_1 + 3𝑥_2)=66.67x_1 + 50𝑥_2=2000
 $$

-but, here, the value 2000 is higher than the best upper bound we have so far, which is 1600.
+However, this bound is actually looser than the previous bound we obtained using the first constraint, which was 1600.
+Therefore, using the second constraint does not provide a better bound in this case.

-Systematically, we can write that
+Systematically, we can write:

 $$
 40𝑥_1 + 50𝑥_2\le d_1x_1 +d_2x_2 \le h,
 $$

-and let $h$ be the upper bound on the maximum of the objective.
-The trick is that we will use the constraint equations to infer $d_1, d_2$ and $h$.
-That is, we multiply the first constraint by $v_1\ge0$, the second by $v_2\ge0$, and then add the two:
+where $h$ is an upper bound on the maximum of the objective.
+To infer $d_1$, $d_2$, and $h$, we can multiply the first constraint by $v_1\ge0$, the second by $v_2\ge0$, and then add the two:

 $$
 v_1(1x_1 + 2𝑥_2)+v_2(4𝑥_1 + 3𝑥_2)\le 40v_1+120v_2
 $$

-or
+which gives us:

 $$
 (v_1+4v_2)x_1+(2v_2+3v_2)x_2\le 40v_1+120v_2.
 $$

-In the above notation:
+Therefore, we can infer that:

 $$
 \begin{aligned}